unicorn-rs/unicorn-rs/README.md

 ## Installation

+This project has been tested on Linux.
+The bindings are built for the master version of the unicorn git (currently at 1.0).

 To test this project please follow these steps :

+1. Clone unicorn from git with `git clone https://github.com/unicorn-engine/unicorn`.
-1. Download and build and install unicorn normally with the `make.sh` and `make.sh install`.
+2. Build and install normally with `make.sh` and `make.sh install`.
 2. Clone this project, `cd unicorn-rs` and `cargo build`.
 3. `cargo test` to make sure it works as expected.